harmanpreet93/WordSearch/README.md

 Implementing Ctrl+F for scanned images

-Requirements:
+Project Requirements:
-	- OPENCV
+OPENCV
-	- pytesser
+pytesser

+inputProcedures.py - contains all helper functions
+myImports.py - all import files
+pytesser.py - OCR in Python using the Tesseract engine from Google

 STEPS: